 Choice of drug therapy is often driven by considerations related to comorbid disease, but achievement of BP goal may be accomplished with a variety of therapeutic agent(s).

-The Eighth Joint National Committee (JNC 8) guideline recommends starting pharmacological treatment in chronic kidney disease and diabetes patients if BP ≥140/90 mmHg.
+The Eighth Joint National Committee (JNC 8) guideline recommends starting pharmacological treatment in patients with chronic kidney disease and diabetes if BP ≥140/90 mmHg.
 In the general population aged ≥60 years, treatment to lower blood pressure should begin when BP ≥150/90 mmHg.
 The latter recommendation was not agreed upon by all panel members because of the risk of cardiovascular events associated with BP ≥140/90 mmHg.

 In the 2013 European Society of Hypertension (ESH) and European Society of Cardiology (ESC) guidelines, target BP is defined as <140/85 mmHg in patients with type 2 diabetes mellitus and <140/90 mmHg in all other patients.
 This supersedes the earlier ESH/ESC target of <130/80 mmHg for patients with diabetes mellitus, which was not supported by evidence from randomised controlled trials.
 In two trials and one meta-analysis, benefit was apparent when diastolic BP was reduced to between 80 and 85 mmHg.
 None of these studies reduced systolic BP below 130 mmHg.